 As in architecture itself, architectural visualization is the result of close cooperation between all stakeholders.
 Every building and every picture tells its own story and addresses an individual audience.

-The framework conditions and the intentions underlying our images are defined as precisely as possible in close and joint consultation with all those involved in the project.
-Our aim is not to create the most realistic representation possible, but to focus on the central statements that we make together with our clients.
-Every picture, even banal snapshots, transmits the author's individual way of looking at things to the audience intended for them.
-The concept of photorealism should therefore be viewed critically, as by definition it only ever allows for one generally valid way of looking at things.
-However, a photo and especially a visualisation have a much broader creative scope and several levels on which information can be transferred.
+The framework conditions and the intentions on which our pictures are based are defined as precisely as possible in close and joint consultation with all project participants.
+We are not concerned with the most realistic representation possible, but with focusing on the central statements that we make together with our clients.
+Every picture, even banal snapshots, transfer the author's individual point of view to the intended audience.
+The term photorealism should therefore be viewed critically, since by definition it only ever allows for a generally valid approach.
+However, a photo and in particular a 3D visualization have a much broader design space and several levels on which information can be transferred.

-Concentrating on a few, comprehensible and forceful statements leaves a much more lasting effect on the audience and also leads to a generally better understanding of a project.
-In order to deepen our understanding of the task at hand, we initially sift through all the documents and develop a mood board with all the relevant information.
+Concentrating on a few, understandable and powerful statements leaves a much more lasting effect on the audience and also leads to a generally better understanding of a project.
+In order to deepen our understanding of the task at hand, we initially look through all the documents and develop a mood board with all the relevant information.
 At the same time, we build a CAD model of the project based on all the data.
-The insights we gain in this process sharpen our understanding of the respective design and facilitate communication with all project participants.
-In addition, the projects are continuously discussed and analysed in our own team of architects, interior designers, landscape architects and engineers in order to do justice to all aspects and considerations.
+The knowledge we gain during this process sharpens our understanding of the respective design and facilitates communication with everyone involved in the project.
+In addition, the projects are continuously discussed and analyzed in our own team of architects, interior designers, landscape architects and engineers in order to do justice to all aspects and considerations.

 The development of the optimal motif: from 3D model to raw render

 After the creation of the 3D model and the coordination of the defined focal point, our employee develops the possible motif.
 In a joint exchange with our project partners, these are evaluated and, if necessary, specified until the optimal compositions are defined.
 On this basis, we develop a first high-resolution version with all relevant elements.

 A first look at the finished image: High resolution stand with all elements